facts about the Costa Rica Center:

 - Grade-level served: Kindergarten – 12th

-- Facility description: The project uses a borrowed community space for monthly meetings with children and mothers.
+- Facility description: The site uses a borrowed community space for monthly meetings with children and mothers.

 - Academic year: Typically begins in February and ends in early December.
 Students enjoy summer break from mid-December to early February, and a short winter break in July.